Does it feel like when you got into your 30s or 40s that all of a sudden, your body just started slowly crapping out?

 Where I go with this is not everyone is going to do the exercise the same way, and many times we have to show people how THEIR body needs to move; how their body needs to squat, pick things up, do push-ups, ect..

-If your every questioning if you’re doing an exercise correctly, get a trusted coach to show you how.
+If you’re every questioning if you’re doing an exercise correctly, get a trusted coach to show you how.
 It’s well worth the time to relearn an exercise (this is more common than you think) and build your body from that point.

 You will drastically accelerate your results, AND you’ll be in far less, to no pain.
 Minus sore muscles 😉